How to Use the SAT Bluebook App: Guide to Mock Tests and Device Setup

 • Use a “Review” page to navigate unfinished items

-These features help with time management and question prioritization.
+These features help with time management and question prioritisation.

 • Anticipate the shift in question type